 Neuropsychological testing for Autism in Adults

-Neuropsychological testing for autism in adults is a step up from regular psych testing, but it is not always needed.
-This type of assessment involves a comprehensive assessment of cognitive, emotional, and behavioral functioning to evaluate various aspects of neurodevelopmental functioning associated with autism spectrum disorder (ASD).
+Neuropsychological testing for autism in adults is a step up from regular psych evaluations, but it is not always needed.
+This type of assessment involves a comprehensive cognitive, emotional, and behavioral assessment to evaluate various aspects of neurodevelopmental functioning associated with ASD.
 Here are some specific benefits and components of neuropsychological testing for autism in adults:

 Neuropsychological testing for autism in adults and Cognitive Profiles